Sell Your Home At The Best Price With Tips On How To Negotiate A Higher Price

 As the buyers can only put in one often, they’ll usually put in the highest amount they are willing to pay, which can sometimes be even higher than the asking price.

 Be aware though that sealed bids will only work if you have at least 2-3 serious buyers.
-There is also a higher risk of ‘buyers remorse’, where the buyer puts in a higher offer than they are comfortable with and become more likely to pull out of the purchase further down the line.
+There is also a higher risk of ‘buyers remorse’, where the buyer puts in a higher offer than they are comfortable with and becomes more likely to pull out of the purchase further down the line.

 Therefore, sealed bids are not without risks for the seller.

 On the sale of our first home we were lucky to get lots of interest in the very first weekend.
-By the Monday morning we had 3 offers from firm buyers.
+By Monday morning we had 3 offers from firm buyers.

 Going to sealed bids was one option for us, however, since two of the offers were already at the asking price, we were reluctant to start sealed bids.
 As one of the buyers was a chain-free, cash buyer (which was very desirable for us), we decided to accept their offer.